dotnet/runtime/docs/project/library-servicing.md

 - `release/7.0-staging`
 - `release/6.0-staging`

+IMPORTANT: Starting with .NET 9, you no longer need to edit a NuGet package's csproj to enable building and bump the version.
+Keep in mind that we still need package authoring in .NET 8 and older versions.

 ## Test your changes

 Develop and test your change as normal.
 For packages, you may want to test them outside the repo infrastructure.
 To do so, execute the following steps: